Whether you’re a vegetarian or not, this Mapo Tofu recipe is so incredibly delicious, your entire family will be sure to love it.

-I’ve been working on lots of new vegetarian recipes for not only my non meat eating son, but also for all the vegetarian families at One Potato and Weelicious Menus.
+I’ve been working on lots of new vegetarian recipes for not only my non meat eating son and now husband as well, but also for all the vegetarian families at One Potato too!
 While we enjoy plenty of chicken, fish and beef dishes at home, I’m constantly trying to offer a variety of vegetarian meals that provide plenty of protein and diversity.

 Thus I introduce you to a dish you may have never tried, but must give a shot.
 Mapo Tofu!
 I’m not sure if it’s more fun to eat or say, but this easy to prepare tofu dish is crazy tasty and a great choice for kids and adults alike.